 - 2 cups cooked chicken such as rotisserie, shredded

 - 2 scallions thinly sliced (or 2 tablespoons finely diced red onion)

 - 1/4 teaspoon smoked paprika

 - Mash the avocado in a medium bowl with a fork.

 - Mix the remaining ingredients together with the avocado.

 - Serve on whole grain bread, serve with crackers or tortilla chips, or serve on lettuce wraps or on a bed of greens for a low-carb/paleo/whole30 option.

-- For a Whole30/Paleo meal, serve on lettuce wraps or eat plain.
+- For a Whole30/Paleo/low-carb meal, serve on lettuce wraps or eat plain.

-- Store in the fridge for up to a week in a bowl with plastic wrap pressed down on the surface.
+- Storage: Store in the fridge for up to 5 days in a bowl with plastic wrap pressed down on the surface, and a squeeze of extra lime juice if you want.
 This will help prevent the avocado from browning.

 - For a richer taste, mix a little mayo in with the avocado.